-You should already know whether you want a glass or a bottle of wine when the sommelier takes your order.
-There are approximately five glasses of wine to a bottle.
-If you’re with a large group of people who have different wine preferences, it’s more affordable to order by the glass.
-However, it’s generally cheaper to order by the bottle for a small group who want to drink a similar type of wine.
+You should know whether you want a glass or a bottle when you order wine.
+There are approximately five glasses in a bottle.
+If you are with a large group of people who have different wine preferences, it is more affordable to order by the glass.
+However, it is generally cheaper to order by the bottle if your peers have a similar taste.

 Be Kind to Your Sommelier

-Before filling the glasses, the sommelier presents the wine for approval.
-A good sommelier always lets the person who made the order approve the bottle.
-In case you aren’t this person, don’t ask to check it.
-But if you are, there are a few key processes that will help you ensure that you got what you asked for.
+After taking your wine order, the sommelier will get a bottle from the wine cellar and present it to you to approve the wine.
+Be aware that a good sommelier always lets the person who made the order approve the bottle.
+In case, you are not this person, do not ask to check it.
+But if you are, there are a few key processes that will help you ensure that what you get matches your wine order.

 Check the Bottle Label

 First, the sommelier presents the bottle to you.
 Take a moment to check the wine’s name, the varietal, and the vintage year to ensure they’re correct.
-If the sommelier makes the label visible and it turns out to be the wrong wine, the blame is on you.
+If the sommelier makes the label visible and, after opening the bottle, it turns out to be the wrong wine, the blame is on you.

 Check the Wine’s Temperature

 Touch the bottle with the palm of your hand to check its temperature.
 If it’s too warm, it should be chilled down.
-And if it’s too cold, you should wait a couple of minutes before drinking.
+And if it is too cold, you should wait a couple of minutes before drinking.

 Inspect the Cork